lolms1/Let-Me-Play-BBPlus/README.md

 ### Gameplay effects

-- **Time scale manipulation** — the game world and NPCs slow down or speed up during the cycle via `ReplayManager`.
+- **Time scale manipulation** - the game world and NPCs slow down or speed up during the cycle via `ReplayManager`.
 The player's movement speed is adjusted to match.
 - **Replay effect** — all entity positions (NPCs and players) are saved at the start of the cycle.
 Between replay passes, entities are teleported back to those positions, creating a rewind illusion.
 - **Fog flashes** — fog fades in and out between replay passes for visual effect.
+- **Shader glitch** — wall geometry glitches on beat, with configurable intensity, interval and decay speed.
+Like in null bossfight
+- **Light control** — lights can be disabled and restored as part of a sequence.
 - **Character spawning** — the main silhouette determines which character gets spawned.
 If the character already exists in the level, they're teleported to the player instead.

 ## Install